Oil and gas industry in the United Kingdom: Exports

-UK exports of oil-related goods and services have been estimated at more than 10 billion a year in value.
-This amount is a reflection of how well established the UK's supply chain is internationally.
-The competence of its people and the quality of its technology, particularly subset, are very much in demand in oil and gas provinces around the world.
+Exports from the UK of oil-related goods and services have been estimated at more than 10 billion per year in value.
+This amount is partly influenced by how well the UK's supply chain is established globally.
+Its people and technology are very popular around the world.

 Industry collaboration

 The Industry's Technology Facilitator (ITF) identifies needs and facilitates the development of new technology to meet those needs through joint industry projects with up to 100% funding available for promising solutions.
 Since its creation ten years ago, ITF has helped oil and gas producers, service companies and technology developers to work collaboratively, developing 137 technology projects.

 Health and safety

 Background

 The safety, health and welfare of offshore workers in the United Kingdom's sector of the North Sea had been secured since 1971 by the Mineral Workings (Offshore Installations) Act 1971 and its subsidiary legislation.
 The Health and Safety at Work, etc. Act 1974 was administered on behalf of the Health and Safety Executive by the Petroleum Engineering Division of the Department of Energy.

 Following the Piper Alpha disaster in 1988, the 106 recommendations of the Public Inquiry by Lord Cullen proposed fundamental changes to the regulation of offshore safety.
 These included the preparation and publication of Safety Cases, the strengthening of Safety Management Systems, independent assessment and survey, legislative changes and changing the regulatory body.
 Responsibility for offshore safety was transferred in 1991 from the Department of Energy to the Health and Safety Executive.
 The Offshore Safety Act 1992 legally implemented many of the Inquiry recommendations.